JeremyBYU/cpp-pybind-skel/README.md

 * Good handling of thirdparty dependencies using CMake `FetchContent`.
 * Documentation for both C++ and Python created using Doxygen and Sphinx.

 This repo relies upon using Modern CMake to build both the C++ and Python Extension libraries.
 I have previously used a `setup.py` file with `setuptools` to build the python extension.
 However I find that integrating it all in CMake leads to a much nicer *developer* experience.
-However  users *building* the library will have to have CMake installed which may be a consideration one should consider before using this template repo as a starting point.
+However  users *building* the library will have to have CMake installed which may be a consideration before using this template repo as a starting point.

 ## Instructions For Use

 1. `git clone https://github.com/JeremyBYU/cpp-pybind-skel.git`
-2. `./scripts/liftoff.sh` - Will create copy the repo into a new folder of the name of your choosing and reset git history.
+2. `./scripts/liftoff.sh` - Will copy the repo into a new folder of the name of your choosing and reset git history.

 ### Rename Files

 You will want to rename files and library names with a simple `find and replace` using your IDE/editor.
 Lets say you named your project `SimpleImageFilters` with an associates short acronym of `SIF` .
 Then simply find and replace in this repository the following (case sensitivity matters):

+* `CPPLibrary` -> `SimpleImageFilters` - C++ Top Namespace and CMake Project Name
-* `CPPL` -> `SIF`
+* `CPPL` -> `SIF` - Acronym used in CMake alias for project
-* `cpplibrary` -> `simpleimagefilters`
+* `cpplibrary` -> `simpleimagefilters` - Python Library Extension Name

-* `CPPLibrary` -> `SimpleImageFilters`
+You don't have to use this naming convention.
+You can change this this to anyway you would like.

 ## Build